Cultural impact of Gilbert and Sullivan: Literature

 There are many children's books retelling the stories of the operas, or stories about the history of the famous partnership, including two by Gilbert himself.
 There are also children's biographies or fictionalisations about the lives of the two men or the relationship between the two, such as the 2009 book, The Fabulous Feud of Gilbert & Sullivan.
 P. G. Wodehouse makes dozens of references to Gilbert and Sullivan in his works.
 Wodehouse sometimes referred to Gilbert at length, and he based his Psmith character on Rupert D'Oyly Carte or his brother.
 Wodehouse also parodied G&S songs.
 In Jerome K Jerome's Three Men in a Boat (1889), a description is given of Harris's attempts to sing a comic song: "the Judge's song out of Pinafore – no, I don't mean Pinafore – I mean – you know what I mean – the other thing, you know.", which turns out to be a mixture of "When I, good friends" from Trial by Jury and "When I was a lad" from Pinafore.

 Several novels have used the Savoy operas as backdrop for a detective story.
 Death at the Opera by Gladys Mitchell (1934) involves a murder during a production of The Mikado.
 In Pirate King by Laurie R. King (2011), one of the Mary Russell/Sherlock Holmes series, a production company is making a silent film of The Pirates of Penzance.
 Other murder mysteries include The Ghosts' High Noon by John Dickson Carr (1969), named for the song of the same name in Ruddigore; The West End Horror, by Nicholas Meyer, a Sherlock Holmes pastiche involving a production of The Grand Duke (1976); The Plain Old Man by Charlotte MacLeod (1985; The Sorcerer); Perish in July by Mollie Hardwick (1989; Yeomen) Ruddy Gore by Kerry Greenwood (a Phryne Fisher book, 1995; Ruddigore); Murder and Sullivan by Sara Hoskinson Frommer (1997; Ruddigore); Death of a Pooh-Bah by Karen Sturges (2000; Mikado); and Vengeance Dire by Roberta Morrell (2001; Pirates);

 Other mystery books and stories involve Gilbert and/or Sullivan to a lesser degree.
 The Dalziel and Pascoe books of Reginald Hill contain many references to G&S. One of the recurring characters, Sergeant Wield is a G&S fan.
 In the Ruth Rendell mysteries, Chief Inspector Wexford likes to sing G&S in the shower.
-A series of seven novels by Tom Holt, written from 2003 to 2011, concern young sorcerers who join the firm of "J. W. Wells & Co", including In Your Dreams (2004).
+A series of eight novels by Tom Holt, written from 2003 to 2023, concern young sorcerers who join the firm of "J. W. Wells & Co", including The Portable Door (2023), which was adapted for film, and In Your Dreams (2004).
 Death's Bright Angel, by Janet Neel, is named for a line in Sullivan's "The Lost Chord", which figures in the story.
 Mark Twain's The Man That Corrupted Hadleyburg prominently features a pastiche from "The criminal cried" in the climactic scene.
 In scenes 2 and 7 of The Glass Menagerie Laura discusses that Jim had a starring role in a high school production of Pirates.